 When children engage in symbolic play, they use objects to represent some other object or action through play.
 This might look like using a banana as a telephone, using a box as a car, or using a towel as a cape.
 When children use cushions and blankets to build a fort in the living room they’re engaging in symbolic play.
 Using sheets of paper to build a road for toy cars is another example.

-Children usually begin to engage in this type of play around the age of 3; however, children with autism often struggle with engaging in symbolic play.
+Children usually begin to engage in this type of play around the age of 3; however, autistic children often struggle with engaging in symbolic play.

 On the continuum of play skills, pretend or imaginative play is the most advanced of all play skills.
 This play requires the ability to separate an object from its true meaning and assign it an arbitrary meaning.
 Pretend play offers vital opportunities for children to practice roles outside of the every day, but also builds a long list of additional skills including: